barisumog/twitter_api_client/README.rst

 A simple and direct interface to the Twitter APIs in Python 3.

 **twitter_api_client** is a concise tool for calling the Twitter APIs.
-It's main purpose is testing and CLI scripting, so it merely handles the OAuth protocol, leaving everything else as raw as possible.
+Its main purpose is testing and CLI scripting, so it merely handles the OAuth protocol, leaving everything else as raw as possible.
 It doesn't wrap the responses into custom objects.
 It doesn't obscure the request parameters.